senoam/collaboard8/README.md

 ## React router

-In `./client/src/index.js`, you can add a new Route and put your Route code into `./client/src/routes`.
-The "/" route essentially acts as a navbar right now and renders components right under it.
-Click the `Whiteboard` link to check it out (http://localhost:3000/whiteboard).
+In `./client/src/index.js`, you can add a new Route and add the implementation in `./client/src/routes`.
 You can find more info about `react-router-dom` [here](https://github.com/remix-run/react-router/blob/main/docs/getting-started/tutorial.md).

 ## Backend

 - The api is served at http://localhost:4200/.
-We could introduce nginx later??
+(We could introduce nginx later??)
 - Put all your route stuff in `api/routes` and declare them in `app.js`.
 - To interact with the db, use `req.db`.
 Example can be found in the route testAPI/ping.
-Essentially, I made the db into middleware, so every query to the backend gets access to the db lol.
+Essentially, the db became a part of the Express middleware, so every query to the backend will grab access to the db before getting passed to your route logic.

+## Database

+Put your sql dumps in `db/` to prepopulate tables.
+You can look at `whiteboard.sql` for reference.
+(I'm not really sure if we would need to put them all in the same file because some db attributes are dependent on others, but we'll see later on.).

+You can check `client\src\routes\Whiteboard.js` for how to call the db and use the values.

 # References used